1 | Introduction | 6 | MPAI-CUI | 13 | MPAI-MMM |

 The figure shows how the XRV system captures the Real (stage and audience) and Virtual (metaverse) Environment, AI-processes the captured data, injects new components into the Real and Virtual Environments.

-MPAI-XRV – Live Theatrical Stage Performance is at the Call for Technologies stage.
+MPAI-XRV – Live Theatrical Stage Performance is at the Standard Development stage.

 The collection of public documents is available here.